mgcaret/rom4x/rom5x/README.md

 # ROM 5X by MG

-ROM 5X is a collection of enhancements to the Apple //c version 4.
+ROM 5X is a collection of enhancements to the Apple //c Plus (ROM version 5).
 See the top level [README.md](../README.md) for more general information on ROM 4X and ROM 5X.

-It adds the following features to the Apple //c:
+It adds the following features to the Apple //c Plus:

     - Enter the monitor unconditionally.
     - Reboot the machine (enter standard boot sequence).
     - Zero the RAM card, in case it is corrupted.
     - Execute the machine and RAM card diagnostics.
-    - Tell the machine to boot the SmartPort, the internal floppy drive, or an external floppy drive.
+    - Tell the machine to boot the SmartPort/3.5 drive or the internal floppy drive.
-    - Menu control the built-in accelerator.
+    - Menu control the built-in accelerator (via main menu or ctrl+tab+reset).
     - Accelerator settings persist across resets.
     - Build option to default the system to 1 MHz.
     - Changes ctrl+esc+reset to toggle the accelerator rather than turn it off only.

-RAM expansion cards known to work with ROM 4X include the AE RAM Express Cards (but no battery!), and the A2Heaven [RAM Express II](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=146) for the original //c, and the [RAM Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144) for the memory-expandable //c and IIc Plus.
+RAM expansion cards known to work with ROM 5X include the AE RAM Express Cards (but no battery!), and the A2Heaven [RAM Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144) for the memory-expandable //c and IIc Plus.

 # User Guide